 Perhaps the most anticipated scheme will cover China.
 This is an emissions trading scheme, and was officially launched in December 2017, although regional pilot schemes and development of the legal and technical infrastructure of the system has meant that no credits have been traded across China yet - this is expected to begin next year.
-Coal fired power generation will be the first industry covered in the initial phase, representing 3 billion t/a of CO2 emissions.
-However, once it is fully operational, perhaps by the end of the next five year plan (2025), the scheme is less than \$7/tonne, but this is expected to rise as the system develops.
-United States expected to cover around 8 billion t/a of The United States remains the most notaemissions - more than twice the size of the ble holdout on carbon pricing, although
+Coal fired power generation will be the first industry covered in the initial phase, representing 3 billion t/a of CO_2 emissions.
+However, once it is fully operational, perhaps by the end of the next five year plan (2025), the scheme is expected to cover around 8 billion t/a of emissions - more than twice the size of the EU scheme.
+At present prices for carbon credits are low by international standards, less than \$7/tonne, but this is expected to rise as the system develops.